Responding to Selection Criteria

 ESTABLISHED IN 1997

-Many people find it challenging and difficult to respond to selection criteria.
-I make it easy and provide people with confidence that their applications will address the selection criteria to fully reflect their capabilities.
+Many people find it challenging and difficult to respond to selection criteria, I make it easy.
+People are provided with confidence that their applications will address the selection criteria to fully reflect their capabilities.

-When you apply for a position in the public sector you will need to submit a response to the selection criteria for that position.
-Your response to the criteria must provide evidence of your experience, skills, expertise, qualifications and achievements which demonstrates that you meet the criteria for the position to the extent necessary to do the job to the standard expected by the organisation.
+When applying for a position in the public sector you will need to submit a response to the selection criteria for that position.
+Your response to the criteria must provide evidence of your experience, skills, expertise, qualifications and achievements.
+This demonstrates that you will meet the criteria for the position.
+As a result, appear to meet the standard expected by the organisation.
 Responses to selection criteria provide the information against which you will be assessed by the selection panel for the vacant position.

 Responses to selection criteria require more detail about your experience and achievements than you would typically provide in a resume.
-In many cases you will need 3 – 5 paragraphs (half to one page) for each criterion to provide sufficient detail.
-Responses to selection criteria therefore provide information at a much more detailed level than you would normally provide in your resume.
-Your resume is a supporting document which provides the reader with a summary of your career and less important than your responses to the selection criteria when applying for positions in government organisations.
+In many cases you need 3 – 5 paragraphs (half to one page) for each criterion to provide sufficient detail.
+Responses to selection criteria provide information at a much more detailed level than you normally provide in your resume.
+Your resume is a supporting document which provides the reader with a summary of your career.
+It is less important than your responses to the selection criteria when applying for positions in government organisations.

 Many organisations impose word, character or page limits to restrict the length of the documents submitted by applicants.
-This is probably because many candidates used to submit 15 or 20 page documents which were too detailed and time-consuming for the selection panel.
-You need to determine whether the organisation has imposed such limits before you start preparing your responses to the criteria.
+This is because many candidates used to submit 15 or 20 page documents which were too detailed and time-consuming for the selection panel.
+Be sure to determine whether the organisation has imposed such limits before you start preparing your responses to the criteria.